 Engineering Girls Day will occur on Friday, February 24, 2017 from 1:00-4:00pm.
 To register, click here.

 Designed for female high school students (rising sophomore, juniors, and seniors) who are considering engineering as a possible major and career.
 Participants in the workshops will explore the world of engineering with UK faculty members and students through hands-on experiments in a collegiate environment.
 The goal of the WIE Summer Workshop Series is to provide young women with knowledge and support for their decision to pursue engineering as a course of study in college.
-Workshop dates for summer 2017 will be coming soon!
+Registration is now open for the June 2017 workshops!
+Please click the title above to see available dates and to register for the workshops.

 The Diversity Peer Mentoring Program is a unique opportunity for students from underrepresented ethnicities to connect with an upper-level mentor and fellow mentees during their first year on campus through the Engineering Residential College LLP.